SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-database-copies.md

 ### Seeding a database copy
 <a name="Seed"> </a>

-Seeding, also known as updating, is the process in which either a blank database or a copy of the production database, is added to the target copy location on another Mailbox server in the same DAG as the active database.
+ *Seeding*  , also known as  *updating*  , is the process in which either a blank database or a copy of the production database, is added to the target copy location on another Mailbox server in the same DAG as the active database.
 This becomes the baseline database for the copy maintained by that server.

 Depending on the situation, you can seed a database by using an automatic process or a manual process that you initiate.
 When a database copy is added, the copy will be automatically seeded, provided that the target server and its storage are properly configured.
 If you want to manually seed a database copy and don't want automatic seeding to occur when creating the copy, you can use the  _SeedingPostponed_ parameter when running the [Add-MailboxDatabaseCopy](http://technet.microsoft.com/library/84198fa9-ac8e-44ea-bd7b-64fe1e83e709.aspx) cmdlet.